antixenoinitiative/axiwiki/builds.md

 ![krait-mk-ii.png](/img/krait-mk-ii.png =250x){.align-right}
 #### **Krait Mk.II**

-- Can fit 3x Large and 2x Medium Enchanced AX Multi-Cannons (for Scouts) or Missile Racks (for Orthrus).
-- Useful to swap 1x Medium rail for a Thermal Vent Beam Laser, for tagging Orthrus targets at range.
-- High mobility to keep targets in range or disengage.
-- Strong all-round performance with great endurance, power and speed.
+The Krait can fit 3x Large and 2x Medium Enchanced AX Multi-Cannons (for Scouts) or Missile Racks (for Orthrus).
+It can also be useful to swap 1x Medium rail for a Thermal Vent Beam Laser, for tagging Orthrus targets at range.  the Krait has high mobility to keep targets in range or disengage.
+Overlal, this build has strong all-round performance with great endurance, power and speed, and reasonable damage output.

+- Speed: ⭐⭐⭐⭐⭐
+- Agility: ⭐⭐⭐⭐
+- Armour: ⭐⭐⭐⭐
+- Firepower: ⭐⭐⭐

+Recommendation: A great entry-level ship for Spire AX.

 [**Shieldless Krait Missile Bomber Build**](https://edsy.org/s/vdWleXw)